frequency-chain/docs/pages/Basics/TokenAccounts.md

 ## Capacity

-#### Capacity is currently under development - more details will be released soon regarding instructions and implementation details.
+**Capacity is currently under development - more details will be released soon.**

 Capacity is a value transaction that allows for the ability to send messages or do a consistent amount of work on the chain that continues over time.
 It is a non-transferable resource that acts as an alternative to using FRQCY tokens to perform certain transactions and is managed through a rate-limited continuous stream of transactions.